 A person who has sustained such devastating injuries might be entitled to damages for their economic losses, as well as payment to compensate for their pain, suffering, mental trauma, and changed life circumstances.
 For those who were affected by a negligent truck operator accident, a skilled attorney in the community could help to calculate their losses and work tirelessly to hold the responsible parties accountable.

-For a free legal consultation with a fatigued truck driver accidents lawyer serving Beaufort, call 1-855-865-4907
+For a free legal consultation with a Beaufort Fatigued Truck Driver Accident Lawyer call 1-803-366-0333

 Truck Driver Rest Regulations

 Because trucker fatigue is such a dangerous and pervasive problem, the Federal Motor Carrier Safety Administration (FMCSA) issued detailed rules about truck operator work hours.
 According to these regulations, a commercial driver may not:

 - Drive for more than 11 hours in a 14-hour period

 - Go more than eight hours without a 30-minute break

 - Drive after working a full 14-hour day until at least 10 hours have elapsed